rymaju/c4c-express-internal-backend/api.md

 - JWT signing and verification
 - password verification and hashing with bcrypt
 - logout/jwt blacklisting
+- CRUD for news and events

 Currently missing:

-- CRUD news routes
-- Update and delete on users
+- Update and delete on users (including application data)

 # Examples